nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 Since `emacs-lisp-mode` is already running (you're in a `.el` file), you can force your hook's evaluation by typing `(my-lisp-hook)` into the buffer and evaluating it manually.

 You'll notice that when you hover over functions now, `eldoc-mode` shows their signature in the minibuffer.
 If you want to see the help information like we'd been doing manually before, though, you still need to type `describe-function` into the `M-x` prompt.
-Now that we have Slime, we can simplify this with another keybinding:
+Now that we have Slime, we can simplify this with another keybinding:[^kbd-is-wrong]

+[^kbd-is-wrong]: One reader wrote to me, finding that the code I provide here did not work for him.

+    > I can see the elisp-slime description appearing at the bottom section, but when I press K it seems like it's running another function.
+I've also tried mapping it to "T", but I'm not able to get it working (but by running elisp-slime-nav-describe-elisp-thing-at-point from the M-x, (or : when in evil-normal-mode) it works perfectly)

+    When he changed it to the following, it worked:

+    ``` {.sourceCode}
+    (evil-define-key 'normal emacs-lisp-mode-map "K"
+      'elisp-slime-nav-describe-elisp-thing-at-point)
+    ```

+    So readers who have issue with my code might want to try binding to `K` per above.

 ``` {.sourceCode}
 (evil-define-key 'normal emacs-lisp-mode-map (kbd "K")